← Illusions of Work

 The transition is primarily political rather than structural.
 This chapter describes what it does to the three populations it threatens most: middle management whose coordination roles disappear, finance teams who lose narrative authority, and product managers whose competence was shaped by the dysfunction the model resolves.

-The model had worked.
-The political infrastructure had not survived its sponsor.
 The payments unit was among the first to operate autonomously.
-Within four months, a pattern emerged: its contract required consuming units to submit fully validated payment requests, which was structurally correct, but the consuming units faced the same incentive to minimise their own validation costs and let the payments unit reject what it could not process.
+Within four months, a pattern emerged: its contract required consuming units to submit fully validated payment requests, which was structurally correct, but the consuming units faced a competing incentive to minimise their own validation costs and let the payments unit reject what it could not process.

-A contract arms race followed.
-The payments unit tightened its schemas; the consuming units added retry logic.
-Payment failures increased, and each unit's metrics looked healthy in isolation while the cross-unit customer journey degraded.
+A contract arms race followed: the payments unit tightened its schemas, the consuming units added retry logic, and payment failures increased while each unit's metrics looked healthy in isolation and the cross-unit customer journey degraded.

-The model had produced both the failure and the fix, but only because the people involved treated the contract as a hypothesis to be tested rather than a boundary to be defended.
-The previous two chapters described the mechanism for scaling: the transitional fund, the CTO-CEO decision pair, the pull-based relationship between central services and the units they serve.
-This chapter describes the human reality of that scaling, because the transition is primarily political rather than structural.
+The autonomous-unit model had produced both the failure and the fix, but only because the people involved treated the contract as a hypothesis to be tested rather than a boundary to be defended.
+Scaling the model requires a transitional fund, a CTO-CEO decision pair, and a pull-based relationship between central services and the units they serve.
+The harder part is the human reality of that scaling, because the transition is primarily political rather than structural.

 ...